CanonicalLtd/maas-docs/en/manage-cli-comp-hw.md

 table_of_contents: True

-# CLI composable hardware
+# CLI pod management

-This is a list of examples of composable hardware tasks which can be performed with the MAAS CLI.
+This is a list of examples of pod-management tasks performed with the MAAS CLI.
 See [MAAS CLI][manage-cli] for how to get started with the CLI and [Pods][composable-hardware] for an overview of the subject.

-## Register a pod
+## Add a pod

-To register/add a pod:
+To add a pod:

 ```bash
 maas $PROFILE pods create type=$POD_TYPE power_address=$POWER_ADDRESS \